typedb/typedb-benchmark/.github/README.md

 # TypeDB Benchmark

-Tools to runn benchmarks for TypeDB.
+Tools to run benchmarks for TypeDB.

 ## TypeDB Simulation